cvarela0702/ipc-nextjs-frontend/RefinedPrompts.md

     - with an "Edit" button and a "Cancel" button
   - and the ability for the user to change it
 - in the list of comments, I want the word "Edited" to appear if the created_date and the updated_date from it are different
+- This should be done in the recipe detail page @page.js
+- The name of the comment field is `comment`, not `content`

 ### Verification